 Situated in the southwestern Pacific Ocean, New Zealand consists of two main islands.
 Its capital city Wellington is located on the North Island, along with the country’s largest city, Auckland.
 The North Island is known for its cosmopolitan cities, national parks and volcanic activity, while the South Island is famed for its beautiful lakes, mountains and glaciers.

-New Zealand is most popular for females over the age of 25 years old and males between 16 and 20 years old.
-Based on our survey, people travel to New Zealand to avoid missing out on worldly opportunities, to partake in a volunteer programme.
+New Zealand is most popular with female travellers over the age of 25 years old, while male travellers tend to be between 16 and 20 years old.
+Based on our survey, people travel to New Zealand to avoid missing out on worldly opportunities, or to partake in a volunteer programme.
 If you’re tempted by a trip to NZ, here’s everything you need to know.

-For the coast: Bay of Islands – an area of 140 subtropical islands, floating off the northern tip of the North Island
+Best for the coast: Bay of Islands – an area of 140 subtropical islands, floating off the northern tip of the North Island

-For scenery: Southern Alps – a mountain range which covers most of the length of the South Island
+Best for scenery: Southern Alps – an incredible mountain range which covers most of the length of the South Island

 - Visit Fiordland National Park for some amazing natural wonders – it’s home to dolphins and penguins